gpisano97/Micron/README.md

 * In `config.php` put your jwt secret key.

 ## Features
+Micron is a fantastic tool for create Web Applications with PHP.
+Micron main goal is to provide a simple way for create Restfull API, but now is much more!
+With the latest update you can provide HTML pages or manage Files upload/download in your server in a very organized way!
+Here a list with the Micron's features:

+* Create readable and dynamic URI in order to reach the resources.

 ## Tutorial
 This section contains a complete tutorial on Micron in form of little standalone demos!
 I suggest to follow the order of the demos because the usage will become more advanced, cool and tidy for every demo!